Elections - Electoral Register

 - You're eligible to vote but not already registered

 - You have been registered but have changed address

 - You have been registered but your name has changed.

-There are special registration forms for British citizens living overseas, members of HM Forces, Crown Servants and person with no fixed address - for more information please contact the Electoral Registration Office on 01268 294669 or visit AboutMyVote.com
+There are special registration forms for British citizens living overseas, members of HM Forces, Crown Servants and person with no fixed address - for more information please contact the Electoral Registration Office on 01268 207959 or see Other Elector Information Alternatively you could also visit AboutMyVote.com.

 The Electoral Register

 Using information received from the public, registration officers are required to keep two registers - the electoral register and the open register (also known as the edited register).

 The electoral register lists the names and addresses of everyone who is registered to vote in public elections.
 The register is used for electoral purposes, such as making sure only eligible people can vote.
 It is also used for other limited purposes specified in law, such as detecting crime (e.g. fraud), calling people for jury service and checking credit applications.

 The open register is an extract of the electoral register, but is not used for elections.
 It can be bought any any person, company or organisation.
 For example, it is used by businesses and charities to confirm name and address details.
 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register does not affect your right to vote.